gatblau/boot/readme.md

 exec "$@"
 ```

-3. Copy boot and the configuration with placehoslders to the docker image
+3. Copy boot and the configuration with placeholders to the docker image

 4. Call the bootstrap script from the CMD line (mosquitto mqtt broker example):